-[Regulation 3A inserted in Gazette 4 June 1999 p.
+[Regulation 3A inserted in Gazette 4 Jun 1999 p.
 2274.]

 3B.
-Exemption for foreign missions and consulates
+Certain building work for foreign countries excluded (Act s.
+3(1) construction work)

 Construction work carried out for the government of a foreign country in the course of, or in connection with, constructing, extending or altering a building that is used or is to be used for the purposes of a diplomatic mission or consulate of the foreign country is excluded from the definition of construction work in section 3(1) of the Act.